Sick of WordPress contact form spam? We don't blame you! Here are 8 anti-spam techniques to help prevent spam form submissions.

 Here is when things get interesting.
 You'll probably know this reCAPTCHA:

-This new version of reCaptcha tracks the movement of your mouse after you click the box.
-If the movement is still suspicious, you'll be clicking on boats, cars, and trains to prove that you are not a spam bot.
+This checkbox reCaptcha v2 tracks your mouse's movement after you click the box.
+If the movement is suspicious, you'll click on boats, cars, and trains to prove you are not a spam bot.

-But still, you want the perfect user experience, right?
+But still, you want the perfect user experience.
 Do you want to capture as many valid email addresses as possible?
 There are a few more ways to block contact form spam in WordPress.

 5. Add invisible reCAPTCHA

-Invisible reCaptcha V2 is here to save the day!
+Invisible reCaptcha v2 is here to stop spam on WordPress contact forms!
 It tracks mouse movement but in the background while staying invisible.
 So, while real human users happily click and go through the pages, bots are blocked.

 Invisible reCaptcha is available with one click in a WordPress contact form builder like Formidable.

 Just in case you didn't have enough reCAPTCHA options...
-Here's another one to help stop WordPress contact form spam.
+Here's another one to combat contact form spam.

 reCAPTCHA V3 gives you invisible anti-spam but scores every submission in a form.
 You choose which scores to block, and your site handles the rest.